jebax/CV/README.md

 #### Profile

-I'm a former Oxford music student who's taken the plunge: abandoning academia in favour of learning to code at Makers Academy.
-I'm now finally translating my personal obsession with tech into a professional one, and kickstarting my career as a full stack developer.
+I'm an Oxford music student who's taken the plunge: abandoning academia in favour of learning to code at Makers Academy.
+I'm now finally translating my personal obsession with tech into a professional one.

-As shown in my experience working as a diabetes Patient Coordinator, I’m fast and efficient when it comes to learning new technologies and concepts; learning to code at Makers is now giving me the opportunity to apply this skill to understanding the vast and fascinating world of software.
-While my coding knowledge is still in its early stages, I'm already incredibly excited to join a team of brilliant developers, so that I can continue my development and apply my newfound knowledge.
+After a year of teaching myself Ruby while working as a diabetes Patient Coordinator, I applied to Makers because I had a desire to learn so much more.
+I'm fuelled by knowledge, both the gaining and imparting of it, and I can't wait to apply my skills in analysis and delivery to the exciting projects and potential future roles that this life change has let me explore.
+I'm looking for a role that will give me the opportunity to extend my programming knowledge, work with a brilliant team, and become that bit better each day.

 ## Skills<a name="skills"></a>